 3A breast cancer is an invasive breast cancer where:

 - There is no tumor in the breast, or a tumor of any size is growing alongside cancer found in four to nine axillary lymph nodes or the lymph nodes by the breastbone.

-- A person has a tumor greater than 5 cm, as well as clusters of breast cancer cells in the lymph nodes that are between 0.2–2 mm in diameter.
+- A person has a tumor greater than 5 cm.
+They also have clusters of breast cancer cells in the lymph nodes that are between 0.2–2 mm in diameter.

-- The tumor is larger than 5 cm, and cancer has also spread to one to three axillary lymph nodes or the lymph nodes near the breastbone.
+- The tumor is larger than 5 cm.
+The cancer has also spread to one to three axillary lymph nodes or the lymph nodes near the breastbone.

 Stage 3B breast cancer is invasive breast cancer where:

 - A tumor of any size has spread into the chest wall or skin of the breast, causing swelling or an ulcer to develop.